Compare

 The two checklists below are designed to be read side by side.
 The platforms target different parts of the quality function; in many enterprises both could coexist, with Octave Reliance running the corporate QMS and Flexireo running the apparel rework execution layer.

-ETQ Reliance, Octave Reliance, and Octave are trademarks of their respective owners following the 2025 corporate spin-off.
+ETQ Reliance, Octave Reliance, and Octave are trademarks of their respective owners following Hexagon's 2026 spin-off of Octave Intelligence plc.
 Hexagon is a trademark of Hexagon AB.
-Customer counts and industry references cited on this page are drawn from ETQ's 10 February 2025 PR Newswire announcement and may have changed since publication.
+Customer counts and industry references cited on this page are drawn from Octave's published Reliance product references and may have changed since publication.
 Oakley is referenced as an apparel-adjacent ETQ customer per ETQ's published customer references.

 Book a 30-minute demo and we will map your current rework workflow onto the seven-stage lifecycle, identify the two stages costing your team the most hours per week, and discuss honestly whether Flexireo or Octave Reliance (for broader regulated-industry quality programmes) is the better fit for your operation.